Jules Dassin: 20th Century-Fox Film and the blacklist years (1948–1953)

-In February 1948, Dassin was approached by theatre producer Mike Todd, who was planning to venture into the film producing business.
-Todd planned to produce a series of low-budget, $500,000 films and had secured a financing and distribution deal with 20th Century-Fox Film.
+In February 1948, Dassin was approached by theatre producer Mike Todd who was preparing to venture into the film producing business.
+Todd planned to make a series of low-budget, $500,000 pictures and had secured a financing and distribution deal with 20th Century-Fox Film.
 The first picture in Todd's new deal was Busman's Holiday, an original story based on newspaper accounts of a Bronx bus driver who took off for Florida with his family using his company's bus.
-Todd cast Joan Blondell as one of the leads and planned to film the entire picture using real locations, from New York City to Florida.
-Motivated by the success and filming style of The Naked City, Todd immediately approached Dassin to direct the film.
-The picture was never made, but Todd later produced the similarly scenic picture Around the World in 80 Days.
+Todd cast Joan Blondell as one of the leads and planned to shoot the entire picture using real locations, from New York City to Florida.
+Impressed by the success and filming style of The Naked City, Todd approached Dassin to direct Busman's Holiday.
+Although the picture was ultimately never made, Dassin had become an increasingly sought-after director.

-On April 3, 1948, Dassin returned to Hollywood to meet with executives from three different studios: Metro-Goldwyn-Mayer, 20th Century-Fox Film and Columbia Pictures, each of which had offered the director a contract.
+On April 3, 1948, he returned to Hollywood to meet with executives from three different studios: Metro-Goldwyn-Mayer, 20th Century-Fox Film and Columbia Pictures, each of which had offered him a contract.
 Dassin connected best with Darryl F. Zanuck and opted to sign with 20th Century-Fox Film.
-In addition to Busman's Holiday, during the spring of 1948 Dassin was tied to two film projects with actress Paulette Goddard at 20th Century-Fox Film.
+In addition to Busman's Holiday, he was tied to two other film projects in the spring of 1948, both involving actress Paulette Goddard at 20th Century-Fox.
 The first was to be a film adaptation of Jean-Paul Sartre's latest novel and recently opened Broadway hit The Respectful Prostitute, for which Goddard and actor Burgess Meredith had negotiated the screen rights, hoping to play the leads.
 Dassin, who had promised to direct, was the only director Goddard wanted.

-By June 1948, Dassin was tied to direct Anna Lucasta at Columbia Pictures, a play, written by Philip Yordan, about a young prostitute whose family tries to use her to steal money from a potential husband.
-Goddard was set to play the lead in the film and reportedly insisted that Dassin be hired to direct.
+By June 1948, Dassin was set to direct Anna Lucasta at Columbia Pictures, a play written by Philip Yordan about a young prostitute whose family tries to use her to steal money from a potential husband.
+Goddard was scheduled to play the lead in the film and reportedly insisted that Dassin be hired to direct.
 During negotiations with 20th Century-Fox, Zanuck considered loaning Linda Darnell to Columbia Pictures as part of a package deal, but things fell through.
 Irving Rapper ultimately directed the film at Columbia Pictures.

-During the summer of 1948, Dassin directed Magdalena on Broadway, a play produced by Edwin Lester, which ran for 88 performances from September 20, 1948 to December 4, 1948.
-By the time that Magdalena closed, Dassin was already back in Hollywood, having signed a contract with producer Darryl F. Zanuck at 20th Century-Fox Film.
-His inaugural project for the studio was Thieves' Highway (originally announced as Thieves' Market and Hard Bargain), starring Richard Conte, Lee J. Cobb and Valentina Cortese.
+During the summer of 1948, Dassin directed Magdalena on Broadway, a play produced by Edwin Lester, which ran for 88 performances from September 20, 1948, to December 4, 1948.
+By the time that Magdalena closed, Dassin was already back in Hollywood, having signed a contract with Zanuck at 20th Century-Fox.
+Dassin's inaugural project for the studio was Thieves' Highway (originally announced as Thieves' Market and Hard Bargain), starring Richard Conte, Lee J. Cobb and Valentina Cortese.
 In November 1949, the film won the Photoplay Award for Best Picture of the Month.